Disappearance of Revelle Balmain: Investigation

 On the following day, 5 November, Balmain's bag, make-up, diary, credit cards, and keys to her Bellevue Hill flat were found scattered around several Kingsford streets.
 One of her shell-studded platform shoes was retrieved from one street; the other shoe was found in another street.

 Police interviewed Balmain's client, who said that he had driven her to the nearby Red Tomato Inn at about 7.00 pm on the evening of 5 November.
 As the booking was from 4.00 to 6.00, it was unclear if Balmain had moonlighted for the additional hour.
 Police officers also questioned the escort agency's owners, but the enquiries resulted in no charges being laid.

 After a couple of fruitless weeks of searching, the New South Wales government offered a reward of $100,000 for anyone who could provide information that would lead to the arrest of Balmain's killer.
 As of 14 May 2021, the reward stood at $1,000,000.

 In May 1999, the Deputy State Coroner, John Abernethy, handed down an open finding into Balmain's presumed death.
 The coronial inquiry, however, suggested that the final client she had visited that day was a primary suspect, but fell short of recommending charges.

-Items belonging to Balmain, including her keys, passport, and plane ticket were also found in the vicinity of her final client's residence.
-In 2008, forensic evidence suggested that Balmain was murdered in her final client's house.
+Items belonging to Balmain, including her keys, passport, and plane ticket were also found in the near the home of her final client, Gavin Owen Samer.
+In 2008, forensic evidence suggested that Balmain was murdered in Samer's house.
 Members of Balmain's family also believe that there were major flaws in the police investigation of the disappearance.